relai/todosapp/README.md

 Each application can be deployed and run on its embedded application server with an in-memory database directly from Maven.
 Refer to the instruction in each project for how to run the application.

-### NetBeans Integration
+### IDE and NetBeans

+The project is built using Maven.
+You can open it in any of your favorite IDE.

-If you open the module as a Maven project in NetBeans, you can leverage NetBeans integration with Maven to run NetBeans command Clean, Build, Run and Debug in each sub-project.
+If you open the module as a Maven project in NetBeans, you can leverage NetBeans integration with Maven to run NetBeans command Clean, Build, Run and Debug.